Bellfalasch/Migrate-2-WP/README.md

 Migrate your static files to Wordpress
 ------------------

-This repo is based on "[Bobby CMS](https://github.com/Bellfalasch/Bobby-CMS)", which is in development.
+*This repo is based on "[Bobby CMS](https://github.com/Bellfalasch/Bobby-CMS)", which is in development (basically just a simple CRUD-system to generate forms for the database).*

-The basic function of this code is to first crawl/scrape an old site (perhaps built with static html-files), then clean up / tidy the html, connect old pages to new pages in WordPress, and end it all by pushing the clean code straight into Wordpress.
+The main function of Migrate 2 WP is to first crawl/scrape an old site (perhaps built with static html-files), then clean up / tidy the html, connect old pages to new pages in WordPress, and end it all by pushing the clean code straight into Wordpress.

 Until version 1.0 is reached it's highly recommended to use proper backups of your database before using this code.

 Updates:
 ----------------

+### 0.9.8

+After loads and loads of commits, we're closing in on 1.0.
+Only 22 Asana-tasks remain - 6 critical, and 10 low priority (refactoring-things).
+All the steps work - finally - and they all have a lot of improvements on speed and quality.
+I can't point on specific things fixed, but the crawler have been getting a lot of improvements, so has the new "Split"-step.

 ### 0.9